BenTaylorPublic/screeps/README.md

 Link pos and storage pos might not need to be stored

+Stocker states could be optimised
+    By not just blindly going back to DespositResources

 Need to remove the cleaning logic
     Only after its been a few months at full running, with no errors Need to wait until buffing is working for the stockers cleaning labs